 We begin by recalling the notion of a homotopy coherent (projective) group action and by discussing suitable resolutions in order to write such actions down in the case of interest.
 The reader familiar with homotopy coherent actions can just skim through the lines below and take note of the specific resolutions that will be used.

 The idea underlying the notion of a homotopy coherent action $\varrho$ of a group $G$ on a chain complex $C$ is to relax the requirement that for $g,h\in G$ the chain maps $\varrho(gh)$ and $\varrho(g)\varrho(h)$ are equal.
 Instead, they will just be homotopic by a specific homotopy $H_{g,h} : \varrho(gh) \simeq \varrho(g)\varrho(h)$ that does not only exist, but is part of the data.
-Moreover, one requires these homotopies to be coherent, i.e.\ all the different homotopies $H_{g,h}$ for $g,h\in G$ should be related by higher homotopies: For example, for $g,h,\ell \in G$ the diagram
+Moreover, one requires these homotopies to be coherent, i.e.\ all the different homotopies $H_{g,h}$ for $g,h\in G$ should be related by higher homotopies: For example, for $g,h,\ell \in G$, the diagram

-is required to commute up to homotopy, and again this homotopy is part of the data -- and so on and so forth, as will be made precise below; for an introduction to homotopy coherent mathematics we refer to \cite{riehl18}.
+is required to commute up to homotopy, and again this homotopy is part of the data -- and so on and so forth, as will be made precise below; for an introduction to homotopy coherent mathematics, we refer to \cite{riehl18}.

 In the sequel, we will need a slight variation of the above, namely homotopy coherent \emph{projective} representations of a group $G$.
 A projective $G$-representation on a vector space $V$ (or chain complex) is a group morphism $G \to \P\Aut(V)$, where $\P\Aut(V)$ is the quotient of $\Aut(V)$ by the normal subgroup $k^\times \cdot \id_V$.
-Often it is convenient to assign to each $g\in G$ an actual automorphism $\varrho(g)$ of $V$ by choosing a lift of $\Aut(V) \to \P\Aut(V)$.
+Often it is convenient to assign to each $g\in G$ an actual automorphism $\varrho(g)$ of $V$ by choosing a section of $\Aut(V) \to \P\Aut(V)$ as a map of sets.
 Then for $g,h\in G$ and a cocycle $\xi \in Z^2(G;k^\times)$.
 We will then say that $\varrho$ is \emph{$\xi$-projective} because once a lift is chosen, the cocycle $\xi$ controls the projectivity.
-This point of view is rather helpful because it allows to describe projective actions via the \emph{twisted group algebra} $k_ \xi [G]$ of $G$ and $\xi \in Z^2(G;k^\times)$.
+This point of view is rather helpful because it allows us to describe projective actions via the \emph{twisted group algebra} $k_ \xi [G]$ of $G$ and $\xi \in Z^2(G;k^\times)$.
 The underlying vector space of $k_\xi [G]$ is the free vector space on $G$.
 The multiplication is given by

 where $\langle g\rangle$ is the basis element corresponding to $g\in G$.
 The cocycle $ \xi$ will be referred to as the \emph{twist}.
 Now a $\xi$-projective $G$-representation on a vector space $V$ is just a $k_\xi[G]$-action on $V$.